Aboriginal land, native title and heritage

 Other important legislation includes the

-Pastoral Land Act (NT), and heritage protection under the
+Pastoral Land Act 1992 (NT), and protection of sacred sites and other Aboriginal heritage under the

 Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth).